membraneframework/membrane_tutorials/videoroom/videoroom.md

     {:noreply, state}
   end
   ```
   That one might seem a little bit tricky.
 What is the deal here?
 Be aware that it is our process (based on Videoroom.Room module) who is the only one holding the mapping (peer_id->peer_channel_id).
 Once new peer joins, the SFU Engine is not aware of any mapping between ```peer_id```and ```peer_channel_pid```.
-That is why SFU Engine, which is only aware of ```peer_id``` is asking our room process to give him some informaiton about new peer - especially, the ```Kernel.node``` it belongs to (notice that due to use of BEAM virtual machine our application can be distributed - and server can be put on many machines working in the same cluster).
+That is why SFU Engine, which is only aware of ```peer_id``` is asking our room process to give him some information about new peer - especially, the ```Kernel.node``` it belongs to (notice that due to use of BEAM virtual machine our application can be distributed - and server can be put on many machines working in the same cluster).
 To retrieve the information about the node on which peer channel exists, we need to refer to the process id of peer channel process - and it is the room process who is aware of this process id.

-  And once we recieve ```:peer_left``` message from SFU we simply ignore that fact (we could of course remove the peer_id from the (peer_id->peer_channel_pid) mapping...but do we need to?):
+  And once we receive ```:peer_left``` message from SFU we simply ignore that fact (we could of course remove the peer_id from the (peer_id->peer_channel_pid) mapping...but do we need to?):
   ```elixir
   @impl true
   def handle_info({_sfu_engine, {:peer_left, _peer_id}}, state) do